BillSchofield/checking-account/README.md

 ### Practices
 We will be diligently using these practices and prioritize
 * Pair programming.
-We'll rotate pairs first thing in the morning and again in the afternoon.
+We'll rotate pairs first thing every morning.
 * Test Driven Development
 * Version control.
 Commit at least once per hour and push at least twice per day.
 *